 A range of incredibly elegant street furniture was designed for the center of Prague.
-Benches, trash cans and bike racks helps improve the city landscape without compromising the beauty of the historic districts.
+Benches, trash cans and bike racks help improve urban landscape without compromising the beauty of historic districts.

 The main piece the furniture ensemble is a bench with unusually shaped cast-iron supports.
-It’s laconic design, black and white color scheme and the coat of arms of Prague make it appear airy and solemn.
+It’s laconic design, the black and white color scheme and incorporation of the city’s coat of arms make it appear airy and solemn.

-The minimalist yet expressive bike rack delicately blends into the urban environment fitting in with old street lamps and cast-iron manholes.
+The minimalist yet expressive bike rack delicately fits into the urban environment blending in with old street lamps and cast-iron manholes.

 With its matte metal frame of a complex design, a pedestal with triangular cutouts and reserved black color the trash can resembles an art object when seen from a distance.